-'''

-kindepth(obj, ...)

-S4 method for signature 'character_OR_integer'

-kindepth(obj, dadid, momid, align_parents = FALSE)

-S4 method for signature 'Pedigree'

-kindepth(obj, align_parents = FALSE)

-'''

-'''

-S4 method for signature 'Ped'

-kindepth(obj, align_parents = FALSE)

-'''
+''' S4 method for signature 'character_OR_integer' kindepth(obj, dadid, momid, align_parents = FALSE, force = FALSE) S4 method for signature 'Pedigree' kindepth(obj, align_parents = FALSE, force = FALSE) S4 method for signature 'Ped' kindepth(obj, align_parents = FALSE, force = FALSE) '''

-obj A character vector with the id of the individuals or a data.frame with all the informations in corresponding columns.
-Additional arguments dadid A vector containing for each subject, the identifiers of the biologicals fathers. momid A vector containing for each subject, the identifiers of the biologicals mothers. align_parents If align_parents = TRUE, go one step further and try to make both parents of each child have the same depth.
+obj A character vector with the id of the individuals or a data.frame with all the informations in corresponding columns. dadid A vector containing for each subject, the identifiers of the biologicals fathers. momid A vector containing for each subject, the identifiers of the biologicals mothers. align_parents If align_parents = TRUE, go one step further and try to make both parents of each child have the same depth.
 (This is not always possible).
-It helps the drawing program by lining up pedigrees that 'join in the middle' via a marriage.
+It helps the drawing program by lining up pedigrees that 'join in the middle' via a marriage. force If force = TRUE, the function will return the depth minus min(depth) if depth reach a state with no founders is not possible.